colvint/frp/README.md

 - should expose a realtime api
 - should maintain an immutable event store as the single-source-of-truth
 - should be composed of functions triggered by events
-- each function should have its own exclusive datastore (table or database)
+- should require functions to have an isolated data store
 - should be observable through tracing

 # Implementation